PlayResonance/whitepaper/tokenomics/README.md

    - Token Type: SPL (Solana Program Library) Token
    - Role: In-Game Currency
    - Functionality:
      - Earned by working jobs in Veilbrook.
-Used for purchasing in-game items from various shops, including furniture, custom GLB avatars, and unique assets like Xerion Cola (cNFT).
+Used for purchasing in-game items from various shops, including furniture, custom GLB avatars, and unique assets like Xerion Cola Corp (cNFT).
      - Can be staked in liquidity pools with Solana on Kamino for rewards earned from trading fees.
    - Connection to Xerion Cola Corp (XCC):
      - XERION is a primary asset for staking in Xerion Cola Corp, enabling players to invest in this lore-based entity.